apache/drill/_docs/performance-tuning/query-plans-and-tuning/065-throttling.md

 ## Configuring Throttling

-You can enable and configure query queuing using system options that you set in the Drill Web Console or through SQL statements.
+You can enable and configure query queuing using system options that you set in the Drill Web UI or through SQL statements.
 The examples in this document use SQL statements.

 **Note:** The memory for the small and large query queues is calculated as: